Sejsel/aoc2024-ksplang/README.md

 of `set(x)` (a `VarSetter` that exposes the `to` infix function) to a variable and attempt to use it later, in a different scope.

 Might be time to add some custom lints, using something like [detekt](https://detekt.dev).

+#### Part 2

+Took the most straightforward approach, which is very slow, especially considering how poorly optimized my bitwise operations are, and I used them to mark visited places.

+Writing more complex data structures would take way more time than just letting the program run in the background.